RUSOCIAL-LTD/Signers/README.md

 - Sharing is stricly prohibited if you need more users you may pay extra
 - Abusing Register will result in suspension use the accounts you make till you can CONFIRM there fully locked we have fixed Mobile/Web/Browser as of 11/2/24 theres 0 excuse to make accounts then ditch them after use.
 USE them till locked
 - Cracking Accounts is STRICTLY forbidden and you will be blacklisted permanently
+- Selling Created Accounts is STRICTLY forbidden you will be blacklisted permanently

 # [Blacklisted Buyers]
 - Slavi (Reason: Stealing/Flexing Our Bots As his own work https://i.imgur.com/9qt0ssR.png)